science-periodicals/dedocx/README.md

 [sci.pe](https://sci.pe) low level library for OOXML to HTML conversion.

+Note: this module is auto published to npm on CircleCI.
+Only run `npm version patch|minor|major` and let CI do the rest.

 This library converts from MS Word docx files to HTML in the dumbest way possible.
 That is to say that it does almost nothing beyond producing a lot of `div`s, `span`s, and `p`s.
 Apart from a very limited set of very obvious